-You can contact our customer service centre from 9am to 5.15pm, Wednesday to Friday.
-Contact by telephone is Monday to Friday.
-You can make an appointment to visit – call us and one of our advisors will assess your needs.
+The centre is open for appointments only, from 9am to 5.15pm, Wednesday to Friday.
+Contact by telephone is Monday to Friday, 9am to 5.15pm - call us and one of our advisors will assess your needs.

 If you can’t send documents to us online, our address is Cambridge City Council, PO Box 700, Cambridge CB1 0JH.
 Add the department or service name at the start if you know it.

 Outside of office hours and on public holidays, you can phone us in an emergency on 0300 303 8389.

 An emergency might be finding broken glass or discarded needles on the street, a dangerous tree, or a stray dog.

 If you’re a council tenant, an emergency might be unsafe electrics or loss of electricity, water, or gas.
 It could also be leaking water, a blocked drain or toilet (if there is no other toilet available), or an insecure lock.